-Provide Civic Spaces & Buildings Throughout the City There is a feeling that most if not all community and civic spaces are concentrated in the Downtown area and that there is a lack of those public spaces elsewhere.
+Provide Civic Spaces and BuildingsThroughout the City There is a feeling that most if not all community and civic spaces are concentrated in the Downtown area and that there is a lack of those public spaces elsewhere.

-Provide Civic Spaces & Buildings in Specific Locations
+Provide Civic Spaces and Buildings in Specific Locations

-The idea of public spaces excites people and comments were made regarding improvements to facilities such as to the senior center in Ysleta to include a public café or library and the incorporation of tree planted plazas in various parking lots such as the Cielo Vista Mall.
-Visual enhancements and focal points at the airport were also mentioned.
+The idea of public spaces excites people and comments were made regarding improvements to the senior center in Ysleta to include a public cafe or library and the incorporation of tree planted plazas in various parking lots such as the Cielo Vista mall.
+Visual enhancements and focal points at the airport was mentioned.

-Incorporate Art & Culture into the Design of Public Places
+Incorporate Art and Culture into the Design of Public Places